NicolasHug/nicolashug.github.io/_drafts/matrix_facto_1.md

 recommendation purposes, right?
 So where is our matrix factorization, and what does it have to do with recommendation?
 PCA is actually a plug-and-play method: it works for any matrix.
 If your matrix contains images, it will reveal some typical images that can build back all of your initial images, such as here.
-If your matrix contains potatoes, PCA will reveal some typical potatoes that can build back all of your original potatoes.
+**If your matrix contains potatoes, PCA will reveal some typical potatoes that can build back all of your original potatoes**.
 If your matrix contains ratings, well...
 Here we come.

 PCA on a (dense) rating matrix
 ==============================